-Ideally, all external doors should have 3 locking points.
-Mortice locks add strength and deadlocks can be a deterrent as they can make it hard for thieves to get out again.
+- Deadlocks can be a deterrent as they can make it hard for thieves to get out again

 Security bolts and padlocks for any outbuildings can give you extra protection.
 Check your home insurance to see which locks are covered.
-If you’re thinking of getting new PVC or metal doors, make sure they come with good built-in locks and a fitted chain, as they can be expensive to add on afterwards.
+If you’re thinking of getting new PVC or metal doors, make sure they come with good built-in locks and a fitted chain, as they can be expensive to add afterwards.

 And don't forget door hinges – with good locks, they can be the first things to break, but hinge bolts add another level of security.

 Swap glass for something else

 Glass panels on doors can be a real weak spot.
-If you think glass could be a problem in your home, think about replacing it with laminated glass or using a film that sticks over the glass to make it harder to break.
+Consider using laminated glass or a film that covers the glass and makes it harder to break.

 Make sure you have key-operated window locks

-These should be fitted on all accessible windows, especially downstairs, and remember to remove keys from sight.
+To further secure your home, fit these on all accessible windows, especially downstairs, and remember to remove keys from sight.
 Glass patio doors and sliding doors should have special locks fitted to the top and bottom.
 You can find all of these are your local DIY store.

 Make your home seem occupied

-Use timers or leave lights on if you’re out and aren't going to get back before dark.
-It’s also a good idea to use a timer switch with a radio, though not with a TV in case it overheats.
+Leave lights on when you aren't going to get back before dark.
+It’s also a good idea to use a timer switch with a radio, but not with a TV in case it overheats.

 Install a visible burglar alarm and outside lighting

-Both can be a real deterrent, even a dummy alarm .
-Good lighting means there aren't any spots for a burglar to hide while they try to get in and motion-detector lights are especially effective.
+Good lighting means there aren't any spots for a burglar to hide while they try to get in.
+Motion-detector lights are especially effective.

 Don’t let thieves go fishing

-Never leave anything valuable – documents included – near doors, the letterbox or a window, as thieves can use coat hangers and fishing rods to hook them.
-And don't label your house keys, unless you want to do the thieves a favour.
+Never leave anything valuable near doors, the letterbox or a window, as thieves can use coat hangers and fishing rods to hook them.
+Also, don't label your house keys.

 Lock ladders and tools away